Missouri construction workers face a high risk of electrocution in the workplace.

 Electrocution is one of the many risks that construction workers face each day at work.
-According to the Occupational Safety and Health Administration (OSHA), nearly 350 construction workers suffer fatal electrocution in workplace each year, and many others are severely injured.
+According to the Occupational Safety and Health Administration (OSHA), nearly 350 construction workers suffer fatal electrocution in the workplace each year, and many others are severely injured.

 Causes of electrocution accidents

 While not all electrical accidents are deadly, but they almost always cause injuries.
-Electrocutions are severe, and a worker who suffers an electrocution is unexpectedly and suddenly exposed to dangerous amounts of electrical current, which can cause burns, respiratory distress, cardiac arrest and other injuries.
-Also, it is not only the electrical trauma that can cause injuries.
+Electrocutions are severe, and a worker who suffers electrocution is unexpectedly and suddenly exposed to dangerous amounts of electrical current, which can cause burns, respiratory distress, cardiac arrest, and other injuries.
+Also, it is not only electrical trauma that can cause injuries.
 Workers can suffer injuries such as broken bones when the electric shock causes them to fall from scaffolding or ladders.
 According to OSHA, some of the common causes of electrical accidents on construction sites are:

 - Failure to follow manufacturer’s guidelines

 - Contact with power lines

 - Improper use of flexible and extension cords